jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

 1. The `COPY` to `./` copies the npm packaging files to the `WORKDIR` that we set up above.
 The trailing `/` tells Docker that the destination is a folder.
 The reason for copying in only the packaging files, rather than the whole application folder, is that Docker will cache the results of the `npm install` step below and rerun it only if the packaging files change.
 If we copied in all our source files, changing any one would bust the cache even though the required packages had not changed, leading to unnecessary `npm install`s in subsequent builds.

-1. The `--chown=node:node` flag for `COPY` ensures that the files are owned by the unprivileged `node` user rather than root, which is the default.
-This is mainly just for tidiness.
+1. The `--chown=node:node` flag for `COPY` ensures that the files are owned by the unprivileged `node` user rather than root, which is the default [^build-as-root].

 1. The `npm install` step will run as the `node` user in the working directory to install the dependencies in `/srv/chat/node_modules` inside the container.
 This is what we want, but it causes a problem in development when we bind mount the application folder on the host over `/srv/chat`.
 Unfortunately, the `node_modules` folder doesn't exist on the host, so the bind effectively hides the node modules that we installed in the image.
-The final `mkdir -p node_modules` step and the next section are related to how we deal with this [^build-as-root].
+The final `mkdir -p node_modules` step and the next section are related to how we deal with this.

 ### The `node_modules` Volume Trick